Mary Jane Credeur

 Credeur’s work was cited in “Too Big to Fail,” the seminal book by The New York Times’s longtime lead M&A reporter Andrew Ross Sorkin about how Wall Street and Washington scrambled to prevent a collapse of the financial system in 2008.
 Her work was also referenced in “The Secret Club That Runs The World” about the fraternity of commodity traders by former CNBC reporter Kate Kelly.

-Credeur serves as Chair of the board of directors of Nana Grants, a non-profit that covers the cost of childcare for single working mothers so they can finish a certification or degree and get a better job that will provide economic mobility for their families and break the cycle of poverty for good.
+Credeur serves as Chair of the board of directors of Nana Grants, a non-profit that covers the cost of childcare for single working mothers so they can finish a certification or degree and get a better job that will create economic mobility for their families and break the cycle of poverty for good.

 She also volunteers with TutorMate, which matches professionals with first graders for weekly sessions to improve their reading, comprehension and overall confidence.
 Her first pupil, Drake, is now a third grader who loves books about animals, cars and space.